svtk/AtomicKotlinCourse/Introduction to Objects/Properties/Exercise 4/task.md

 difficult-to-find bugs.

 When a constant appears in multiple places in your code, it's wise to extract it into a property.
-IntelliJ Idea allows you to do this automatically.
+IntelliJ IDEA allows you to do this automatically.
 Select the constant `10` in the code sample, and call <span class="control">`Extract Property`</span> action.
 You can also use the <span class="shortcut">&shortcut:IntroduceField;</span> shortcut or choose <span